Q. What is a worksection?

 Q. Where do I locate the referenced TECHnotes and TECHreports?

-A. Login to SPECbuilder Live, click Browse Projects, select the project to be amended, click Edit.
+A. Login to SPECbuilder, click Browse Projects, select the project to be amended, click Edit.
 Select Remove if removing worksections and at the bottom of the edit screen type in the worksections required to be added.
 The system will insert the selected worksections in classification order.
 Click Download Project.
 NOTE: This will download the entire project.
 Open the zip file, and copy just the files added and the updated merged document to your project folder.
 DO NOT copy over worksections that have been already edited.

 Q. I don't want to use SPECbuilder, I just want access to my files, how can I do this?